 SOUVENIR SHELLING BAG

-I'll also have some insect repellent on hand, usually necessary during very early morning or near-sunset evening times of day during Spring and Summer months!
+Good idea to bring insect repellent if those pesky no-seeums love you.
+No-seeums can be problematic during very early morning or near-sunset evening times of day during Spring and Summer months.
+Guide has some spray on hand as well.

 You will also receive a souvenir waterproof cell phone/keys pouch to keep them safe and dry while kayaking.

-Remind me after the tour to give you the Seashell ID Card (also designed by yours truly!) as a keepsake!
+After we return from tour Guide will fetch you a Seashell ID Card and seashell sticker sheet (also designed by yours truly!) as a keepsake!